tabaoman/v-datatable-ext/README.md

   //      'color'(string): the button color
   //      'event'(string): the event string emitted once pressed.
 You need to listen to this event by yourself.
   selectEvents: {
     delete: 'Delete some',
     actions: [
       { always:true, text:'Export', color:'light-green lighten-1', event:'evtExport' }
     ]
   },
   //  'pagination'(object): The built-in prop of v-data-table.
 If 'rowsPerPage' is not one of 'rowsPerPageItems', it will be ignored.
   pagination: { page:1, rowsPerPage:10, totalItems:0 },
   //  'rowsPerPageItems'(array): The enum numbers indicate kinds of rows-per-page-items
   rowsPerPageItems: [25, 50, 100],
   //  'filterList'(array): Put some dropdown lists in table header
   //    'hint'(string): the list text
   //    'items'(array): id-name pairs.
 If any item is selected, the id will be sent to backend.
   filterList: [
     { hint: 'Gender', items: [{ id:0, name:'Female' }, { id:1, name:'Male' }, { id:2, name:'Need backend to filter' }] },
     { hint: 'Level',  items: [{ id:0, name:'Engineer' }, { id:1, name:'Manager' }, { id:2, name:'Need backend to filter' }] },
   ],
   //  'buttons'(object): The buttons in the last column (except 'new' due to historic reason)
   //    'new': A button in table header for creating a new item.
 The only diff from 'selectEvents' is that it can be shown on the left of 'selectEvents.delete' button.
   //     'edit': A pencil-icon button to trigger event.
 It is supposed to handle item edit.
   //      'delete'(boolean): A trash-icon button to send request to 'urlToDelete' with item id
   //      'actions'(array):
   //        'text' - button text.
 Use ?: operator to show different texts by an item key;
   //        'icon' - button icon having higher priority to 'text'.
 Use ?: operator to show different icons by an item key
   //        'event' - the event string to send
   //        'lazyLoad' - fetch from 'url' before triggering the event with the returned json object[retKey]
   buttons: {
     new:  { text:'New Member', event: 'evtNewMember' },
     edit: { text:'Change', event: 'evtChange' },
     delete: true,
     actions: [
       { text:'deleted?Restore:Delete', icon:'deleted?fa-redo:fa-times', event:'evtSwitch' },
       { text:'Do It', icon:'fa-user', event:'openDetail', lazyLoad: { url:'/member/detail', retKey:'member' } }
     ]
   },
-//      'url'(string): The url to fetch the items with following params appended.
+  //      'url'(string): The url to perform GET request for the items with following params appended.
   //         page: the current page number
   //         row: the row number per page
   //         query: the search string
   //         filter[0...n]: the values of filter lists
   //         sortBy: by which column need to sort
   //         direction: sort direction
   url: '/list',
-//     'urlToDelete': the url send post request to.
+  //     'urlToDelete': the url send PUT request to.
 It is supposed to delete item(s)
   urlToDelete: '/delete',
 }
 ```

 License